NubletZ/sp109b/Notes/Week10/README.md

 sem_init(&room,0,4);
 ```

 2).
-Each philosopher who enter the room will sit on one seat apart from the semaphore that has entered the room before him, this way both left and right chopstick is available to be use by philosopher as long as no one has enter the room before him and sitting the seat next to him.
+Each philosopher who enter the room will sit on one seat apart from the semaphore that has entered the room before him, this way both left and right chopstick is available to be use by philosopher as long as no one has enter the room before him and currently sit on the seat next to him.
 ```
 for(i=0;i<5;i++){
 		a[i]=2*i%5; //Set the philosopher that entering room to have 1 seat distance